eForms Logo

 After completing the documents above, file the original copies with the clerk of court.
 The filing fee is $70, but it may be waived by completing the following forms and submitting them to the clerk:

-4. Serve the Forms
+4. Serve the Paperwork

 Serve the other parent (respondent) with a copy of the Summons, Complaint, and South Dakota Parenting Guidelines.
 File the original proof of service with the clerk.